nus-cs2030s/2021-s2/docs/24-inference.md

 A.<Object>contains(strArray, 123);
 ```

 And our version 0.4 of `contains` actually is quite fragile and does not work as intended.
-We were bitten by the fact that Java array is covariant, again.
+We were bitten by the fact that the Java array is covariant, again.

 ## Target Typing